Ty-Waltz/python-clean-code-project/README.md

    Author Operations:
         1. Add a new author - This will ask for the name of the author you would like to add and a description of the author.
 Once complete, it will tell you the author was added successfully.
         2. View author details - This will ask for the name of the authorfetch the details about the author.
 If not found, it will display the message "Author not found".
         3. Display all authors - This operation will display all authors currently in the data-base.

+### Class Book
+This class is used for all the book functions used in the main code.
+This is what will return all the info of the books like title, author, genre, publication date, and wether the book is borrowed or avalible.
+### Class User
+This class will set the user ID and name, as well as transfer borrowed books to said user and back to the library
+### Class Author
+This class is how the author's name and description is put into the data-base
+### utils.py
+This has the function "validate input" which will make sure all inputs are correct and inputted properly